Network Endpoint Entity Resolution Patent

 Key Innovation

 The system combines deterministic string algorithms with external knowledge sources to achieve accurate entity resolution.
-By querying web search engines and encyclopedias, it understands relationships between labels that simple string matching would miss—for example, that “xperia” and “sony android” are related because Xperia is a Sony product line.
+By querying web search engines and encyclopedias, it understands relationships between labels that simple string matching would miss.
+For example, it recognizes that “xperia” and “sony android” are related because Xperia is a Sony product line.

 The architecture uses a master database with publish-subscribe updates to leaf switches, ensuring consistent device identification across the entire network.
 This enables precise security policies and threat detection tailored to specific device types.